Horticultural therapy education and training, based on Vancouver Island, BC:

 Start with the information and links provided on the Resources page.
 These will provide you with hours of exploration.

-Students are encouraged to follow and to contribute to the Horticultural Therapy Professional Development Program Facebook site, which tracks current research and articles of interest in TH and HT.
-This is a public Facebook site and anyone is welcome to follow it.
+You are encouraged to follow the Horticultural Therapy Professional Development Program Facebook site, which tracks current research and articles of interest in TH and HT.
+This is a public Facebook site, anyone is welcome to follow it.

 Is there a professional association for HT in Canada, or a local network group?

-Nationally, the website of the Canadian Horticultural Therapy Association provides information about association membership, horticultural therapy education programs, and the CHTA's annual conference.
+Nationally, the website of the Canadian Horticultural Therapy Association provides information about association membership, TH and HT education programs, and the CHTA's annual conference.

 Locally, networking is informal.
-In the Vancouver area, volunteers have arranged for affiliation with the BC Council of Gardens Clubs as a group called Gardens That Heal.
-You can follow news of this group or post items of interest about therapeutic gardens and horticulture to its Facebook site - Gardens That Heal.
+On Vancouver Island, volunteers have maintained an affiliation with the BC Council of Gardens Clubs as a group called Gardens That Heal - Vancouver Island.
+You can follow posts about therapeutic gardens and horticulture on a province-wide Facebook site - Gardens That Heal or on our Instagram page at Gardens That Heal -VI

-Horticultural Therapy internships, supervised by Ann Kent HTM, are available to students who satisfy the Canadian Horticultural Therapy Association (CHTA) guidelines for education and training in horticultural therapy (HT).
-An internship is 1000 hours and includes field work and written components.
+Horticultural Therapy internships, practica, and mentorships, in several locations in Canada, are available to students who satisfy the Canadian Horticultural Therapy Association (CHTA) guidelines for education and training in horticultural therapy (HT).
+A practicum supervised by Ann is 1000 hours and includes field work and written components.
 Membership in the CHTA is required.

-Sites where Ann supervises HT internships require interns to complete a British Columbia Criminal Record check.
+Sites where Ann supervises TH/HT practica require completion of a British Columbia Criminal Record check.
 During fall and winter months a flu shot may be mandatory.
-In most locations, HT interns serve as volunteers.
+In most locations, someone engaged in a practicum provide services as volunteer.

-Placements for HT internships with Ann for 2017 are fully subscribed.
-If you are a CHTA member seeking further information about internships, please check the internship page on the CHTA website at www.chta.ca/internships.htm.
+Placements for HT practica with Ann for 2023 and 2024 are fully subscribed.
+If you are a CHTA member seeking further information about the new CHTA guidelines for internships or mentorships, please look for current information on the CHTA website at www.chta.ca and address any inquiries to firstname.lastname@example.org.